sohaibumr/automate_ML/README.md

 # ML_models for solving classification and regression problems
   Machine learning models to solve classification and regression problems in a mechanized way.
+The current code is only for solving classification problems.
+For      regression the code will soon be updated
   > Description of the parameters is provided below.

 ## How to use: